johncollinson2001/ed-simulator/README.md

 ⚠️ The simulation is currently pretty basic and crude, for example you may find patients are diagnosed with a heart attack but treated with paracetamol 😄

+⚠️ HL7v2 messaging has recently been introduced to meet an urgent need.
+It has not yet been documented!

 ## Background

 This software was created to support teams in learning about FIHR.